-As many developers, we're always syncing a lot of our files into the cloud for backups.
+Like many developers, we're always syncing a lot of our files into the cloud for backups.
 But sometimes, we don't want to have our builds or temporary files or some parts of repositories synced, because there's no point.
-There hasn't been a simple way of excluding files by name or type to be found in other clients.
+There isn't a simple way of excluding files by name or type to be found in other clients.
 So we decided to implement it, and we took ideas from our beloved Git.

 Is this for everyone to use?

 Probably not.
-It's primary use will probably be for our fellow developers.
+Its primary use will probably be for our fellow developers.
 But we can also imagine photographers wanting to only sync their exported JPGs without the large RAW file collection (or vice versa).
-You do need some basic skill in order to create the rules for exclusion or inclusion, but you can find a lot of examples with Google.
+You do need some basic skills in order to create the rules for exclusion or inclusion, but you can find a lot of examples with Google.

 How does it work?